SESYNC-ci/sesync-ci.github.io/blog/_drafts/2020-04-30-census-pops.md

 author: khondula
 ---

 Every 10 years, the U.S. Census Bureau conducts a nationwide survey to count the number of people in the country, which is known as The Decennial Census.
 Although seemingly a straightforward concept, using these data to appropriately quantify population change for any given location within the country may require getting acquainted with some nuanced jargon.
-This blog is to introduce some concepts to help you get started.
+This post is to introduce some concepts to help you get started.

 ![oh-places](/assets/images/oh-places.jpg)